efdevcon/devcon-website/src/content/sections/en/community-and-ecosystem-hubs-at-devcon-bogota-2.md

   * Discussion rounds.
   * Learning material on their topic.
   * A place for this group or interested parties to meet.
-  * Interactive experiences depending on their topic
+  * Interactive experiences depending on their topic.
 ---